scgursel/Swift-Random-Colors/README.md

 3. Tap on a color to select it.
 The RGB values for the selected color will be displayed.

-4. Swipe left or right to explore more colors in the palette.
+4. Swipe down to explore more colors in the palette.

 ## Contributing